cscott/texvcjs/README.md

 Node version 0.8 and 0.10 are tested to work.

-Install the node package depdendencies with:
+Install the node package dependencies with:
 ```
 npm install
 ```